Anti-Fascist People's Freedom League: Parliamentary rule and split

-Although the AFPFL (Anti-Fascist People's Freedom League) had the capacity to form a strong government in the early days of independent Myanmar, internal divisions among its leaders gradually emerged.
-These differences became especially evident during the Third AFPFL Nationwide Conference, held between January and February 1958.
-A particularly divisive issue was the appointment of the party’s General Secretary, which ultimately led to the AFPFL splitting into two clear factions.

-One faction was led by U Nu and Thakin Tin, known as the "Clean AFPFL," while the other, led by U Ba Swe and U Kyaw Nyein, became known as the "Stable AFPFL."
-Both factions vied for control of the government.
-During a parliamentary session in June 1958, the Stable AFPFL tabled a motion of no-confidence against U Nu’s Clean AFPFL government.
-However, the Clean AFPFL won the vote.
-This victory was largely due to U Nu's ability to gain the support of other political groups, including the Arakanese National Unity Organisation and the All Burma National United Front (PAMUNYA).

-Subsequently, U Nu announced that a general election would be held in November 1958.
-The split within the AFPFL extended throughout the country, with both sides engaging in mutual criticism.
-As a gesture of reconciliation, the Clean AFPFL government issued an amnesty in August 1958 for all insurgents willing to surrender.

-Some former members of the People's Volunteer Organisation (PVO) emerged from hiding and formally established the People's Volunteer Party to contest the upcoming November election.
-A few communists also came out of the jungle and some remaining insurgent communists began negotiations with the government.

-Amid this unstable political environment and worsening economic conditions, Prime Minister U Nu announced on September 26, 1958, that the general election would be postponed to April 1959.
-He also declared his resignation and handed over power to General Ne Win.

 Policies

 The league with its different political parties and mass and class organizations was held together by the common leadership of first Aung San and then U Nu.
 During its time in office, the AFPFL pursued a nationalist policy based on unity and consensus, upheld parliamentary democracy and presided over a mixed economy comprising both state and private enterprise.
 In January 1953, it adopted an ideological position which clearly rejected any form of totalitarianism, Communism and Marxism, identified as synonymous along with any form of Imperialism.
 It spent most of this period in its history fighting several communist, socialist and ethnic separatist rebel groups for control over the future of the country.
 It also fought a successful war against Nationalist Chinese (KMT) forces who occupied the far north of the country for several years after the KMT's defeat by the Chinese Communist Party.
 Its foreign policy followed strict neutrality supporting the Bandung Conference of 1955, shunning the South-East Asia Treaty Organisation (SEATO) on account of the American support of the KMT on one hand, and facing the communist insurgencies on the other.